waibui/waibui.github.io/_posts/2024-12-25-hello-world.md

 First of all, I’m waibui (Bui Van Y) in case this is the first time you’ve read my things ;).

 This blog to share my experiences in life.
+Hope you can find useful information here.

+Goodluck! 🍀🍀🍀

 ![Hello world](/assets/images/posts/2024-12-25-hello-world/helloworld.png "Hello world")